Powerlearnproject/se-assignment-day-2-git-and-github-LilianOyugi25/README.md

 - Private: Limited external collaboration without explicit access.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

+A commit in Git is a snapshot of your project at a specific point in time.
+It helps track changes, manage different versions, and collaborate efficiently.

+To make your first commit to a GitHub repository:
+1. Initialize Git: Run `git init` in your project directory.
+2. Connect to GitHub: Add a remote repository using `git remote add origin <repo_url>`.
+3. Stage Changes: Use `git add .` to stage all files.
+4. Commit Changes: Run `git commit -m "Initial commit"`.
+5. Push to GitHub: Upload changes with `git push -u origin main`.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.